 Fansler was last seen wailing Janis Joplin tunes in Reunion ‘69, an immersive concert experience created by Susan Draus.
-Prior to that she was performing throughout the US and Asia in the international tour of Broadway's Kinky Boots as an onstage swing/Lauren and Nicola u/s.
-She was last seen playing Marcy in 5th Floor Theatre's sold out production of Dogfight.
+Prior to that she was performing throughout the US and Asia in the national/international tour of Broadway's Kinky Boots as the female swing/Lauren and Nicola u/s.
+She was previously seen playing Marcy in 5th Floor Theatre's sold out production of Dogfight.
 Other recent credits include Sheila Bryant in A Chorus Line with The Secret Theatre, Cathy Hiatt in The Last Five Years with 4th Wall Theatre, Chris Hargensen in Carrie: The Musical with Theatre Now New York, Joanne Jefferson in RENT with The Harbor Lights Theatre Company, and Velma Kelly in Chicago with Potsdam Music Theatre.
 She is a member and sponsor of the Musical Theatre Factory and annually sings with the Broadway Choir in Arts For Autism, a concert benefiting Autism Speaks.
-Endless thanks go out to her six best friends aka her extraordinarily supportive parents and her four exceptional siblings.
+Shoutout to her six best friends aka her extraordinarily supportive parents and her four exceptional siblings.